Imanm02/CE103-CA-Lab/README.md

 - [Instructions](#instructions)
 - [Maintainer](#Maintainer)

-## Practice
+## Practices

-The "Practice" folder contains the solutions to the practices that were given during the course.
+The "Practices" folder contains the solutions to the practices that were given during the course.

 ## Instructions